OpenStitching/stitching/README.md

 /path/to/data:/data openstitching/stitch:{version} -h`

 You can use the Python CLI as described above
 (read "current directory" as "/data directory").
-NOTE a single `*` wont work in linux because of the host shell expansion, you must use more explicit file pattern / file names.

 ### Python Script